CamBlackwell/CamBlackwell/README.md

 ---

 I am a software engineer and developer.
-I love music and I am always trying to make interactive music software.
+I love music and I love making interactive music software.

 I am currently a 3rd year at Adelaide University and i'm always trying to get better and trying new things!